Purported quantitative support for multiple introductions of SARS-CoV-2 into humans is an artefact of an imbalanced hypothesis testing framework: Evaluating the effect of the relative size condition

-In order to accurately estimate the one-introduction likelihoods, I reproduced the authors' epidemic simulations with a hundredfold increase in sample size, to generate 110,000 simulated successful epidemics.
-Then, following the authors' protocols, I simulated sequencing, coalescence and evolution to generate a virus tree from each successful epidemic, and counted the proportion with topologies $\tau_{1C}$ and $\tau_{2C}$.
-I did not use the stable coalescent because it would prune short-lived basal lineages, to the benefit of the one-introduction model but not the two-introduction model.
-The resulting one-introduction likelihoods were $P(\tau_{1C} | I_1) = 3.1\%$ and $P(\tau_{2C} | I_1) = 0.1\%$, matching those reported by the authors.
+I first reproduced the authors' epidemic simulations with a hundredfold increase in sample size, to generate 110,000 simulated successful epidemics.
+Then, following the authors' protocols, I simulated sequencing, coalescence and evolution to generate a mutation tree from each successful epidemic, and counted the proportion with topologies $\tau_{1C}$ and $\tau_{2C}$.
+I did not use the stable coalescence because it would prune short-lived basal lineages, to the benefit of the one-introduction model but not the two-introduction model.
+The resulting one-introduction likelihoods were $P(\tau_{1C} | I_1) = 3.1\%$ and $P(\tau_{2C} | I_1) = 0.1\%$, reproducing the results of the authors within sampling error.

+In order to evaluate the effect of the relative size condition, I then combined successful epidemics and simulated the same sequencing, coalescence and evolution to generate a mutation tree from each combined epidemic.
+In order to maximize the likelihood of the two introductions satisfying the relative size condition, I made the introductions simultaneous.
+I then counted the proportion with the topology $(\tau_P,\,\tau_P)$, where the separately introduced lineages each had basal polytomies and satisfied the relative size condition.
+The resulting two-introduction likelihood was $P((\tau_P,\tau_P) | I_2) = 2.5\%$.

+I then calculated a Bayes factor using Equation \ref{eq:bayes_factor_detailed}, the newly calculated likelihoods $P(\tau_{1C} | I_1)$, $P(\tau_{2C} | I_1)$ and $P((\tau_P,\tau_P) | I_2)$, the authors' posterior probabilities, and the compatibility equations \ref{eq:compatibility_pp}, \ref{eq:compatibility_1c}, and \ref{eq:compatibility_2c}.
+The results are compared to the authors' reported results in Table \ref{tab:assume}.
+The two-introduction likelihood is reduced by an order of magnitude.
+The Bayes factor is reduced to below 0.5, reversing direction against the report's conclusions.